Is it possible for non-residents outside India with ESOP shares to open a trading account?

 Is It possible to open a Non-POA demat account at FYERS?

-What is an NRO Non-PIS account?
+What is an NRO Non-PIS account and how is it different from an NRE account?